 Qualcomm alleged that it provided modem chips for the iPhone and also granted Apple access to its confidential software tools to help Apple integrate the modems into the iPhone.
 But since iPhone 7, however, Apple began using Intel modem chips in some of its models.

 According to Qualcomm, since the start of its lawsuit in November, it has discovered evidence that Apple engineers “repeatedly” used Qualcomm software to help Intel’s engineers “improve the sub-par performance of Intel’s chipsets.”
-It added that “In fact, it apparently improved Intel chipsets to the point where Apple decided to divert some of Qualcomm’s Apple-based business to Intel.”
+It added, “In fact, it apparently improved Intel chipsets to the point where Apple decided to divert some of Qualcomm’s Apple-based business to Intel.”

 In its filing, Qualcomm requested Judge Jacqueline M. Stern to allow them to attach the new allegations to the existing complaint rather than force them into filing a new lawsuit.